gbytedev/zfsbud/README.md

 - Rotation (selective deletion) of older snapshots of one or multiple datasets while keeping 8 daily, 5 weekly, 13 monthly and 6 yearly snapshots
 - Replication of one or multiple datasets to a local or remote location through ZFS send
 - Smart/automatic handling of initial & consecutive send operations
+- Resuming send operations in case of an interruption
 - Dry run mode for output testing without actual changes being made
 - Optional logging